Key Insights from Aventi’s Chicago CMO Luncheon: Navigating the Evolving Landscape of Marketing

 7. Driving Organizational Behavior Change

-Above topics were all wrapped around the importance of organizational behavior.
-Such an important topic on this impacts the team and partnership with others in the organization..
+The above topics were all centered around the importance of organizational behavior—an essential factor that impacts teams and partnerships across the organization.
 For example, we discussed the need to align sales strategies with broader company goals.
-Changing incentive structures was identified as a crucial step towards influencing positive behavioral changes within organizations.
+Changing incentive structures was identified as a crucial step toward influencing positive behavioral changes within organizations.

 Interested in Joining Our CMO Luncheons?